devoxin/Lavalink.py/README.md

 pip install lavalink
 ```

-Then you need to setup the Lavalink server, you will need to install Java, and then download the latest [Lavalink.jar](https://github.com/freyacodes/Lavalink/releases/).
+Then you need to setup the Lavalink server, you will need to install Java, and then download the latest [Lavalink.jar][Lavalink Releases].
-Then place an ``application.yml`` file in the same directory.
-The file should look like [this](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example/).
-Finally run `java -jar Lavalink.jar` in the directory of the jar.
+Then, create a file named ``application.yml`` in the same directory.
+The contents should look like [this example][Lavalink Example Config].
+Finally, run `java -jar Lavalink.jar` in the directory of the jar.

 Additionally, there is an [example cog](examples).
 It should be noted that the example cog is oriented towards usage with Discord.py rewrite and Lavalink v3.1+, although backwards
 compatibility may be possible, it's not encouraged nor is support guaranteed.